Friday, December 19, 2014

 Four Trees in Centro:

-The smell, the shape, the decorations of a real Christmas tree brings back great memories for anyone from northern climates, but I always wonder how did a Christmas tree become synonymous with Christmas in the Caribbean?
+The smell, the shape, and the decorations of a real Christmas tree bring back great memories for anyone from northern climates, but I always wonder how a Christmas tree became synonymous with Christmas in the Caribbean.

 Three Church Bells Ringing: